Kelly Rain Collin

 Kelly Rain Collin, Ed.M. is founder and director of Healthy Minds Consulting.
 She completed two Bachelors degrees from California State University, Northridge: Child Development, with a specialization in Child Mental Health, and Psychology.
 Her Masters degree was earned at the Harvard Graduate School of Education, with a specialization in Risk and Prevention.
 This unique academic background provided the foundation for Kelly Rain’s work with children who are simultaneously experiencing educational and mental health difficulties.

 Since 1990, Kelly Rain has been working with at-risk children and youth, including children who are deaf or hard of hearing, children living with HIV/AIDS, and children prenatally exposed to alcohol and other drugs.
-She has provided educational consultation and advocacy support to therapists and families for more than fifteen years.
+She has provided educational consultation and advocacy support to therapists and families for over twenty years.

 Kelly Rain’s passion for helping children realize their potential and access their strengths motivates her to facilitate conditions that foster positive educational experiences and healthy minds.
 By bridging the fields of child development, education and mental health, she is able to assist families, schools, and mental health professionals in understanding and creating supportive plans to enhance children’s developmental trajectory and address their learning and mental health needs at school.